 Lassen Volcanic National Park is a hidden gem in California and one of the oldest National Parks in California.
-Lassen Volcanic National Park receives only around 500K visitors per year as compared to Yosemite National Park which receives around 4 million visitors annually.
+This National Park is lesser known and receives only around 500K visitors per year compared to Yosemite National Park, which receives around 4 million visitors annually.

-You should plan for a minimum of 2 to 3 days to experience everything Lassen National Park has to offer.
+I recommend planning for a minimum of 2 to 3 days to experience everything that Lassen National Park has to offer.

-This Itinerary is for 2 days in Lassen Volcanic National Park Itinerary with an optional 3rd-day itinerary to do the Lassen peak hike or explore Burney falls and Subway Lava Tube near Lassen.
+This Itinerary is for 2 days in Lassen National Park with an optional 3rd-day itinerary suggestions.

-You will need a National Park Pass to enter Lassen Volcanic National Park which can be purchased at the park entrance gate.
+Note: You will need a National Park Pass to enter Lassen Volcanic National Park, which can be purchased at the park entrance gate.

 Day 1: Bumpass Hell Trail, Drive through Lassen Volcanic National Park

-- visit one of the most popular hikes in Lassen – Bumpass Hell trail
+- Hike one of the most popular trails in Lassen – Bumpass Hell trail.

 - Drive through Lassen Volcanic National Park from the South entrance to the North entrance via Volcanic Legacy Scenic Byway Hwy 89.